-To play a sport at a Division I school, you must graduate from high school and meet ALL the following requirements:
+To be eligible to compete in NCAA sports during your first year at a Division I school, you must meet ALL the following requirements:

-- Complete 16 NCAA core courses:
+- 1. Complete 16 NCAA core courses:

-a.
+- a.
 4 years of English

 - b.
-3 years of mathematics
+3 years of mathematics (Alg I or higher)

 - c.
-2 years of natural/physical science
+2 years of science (including one year of lab, if offered)

 - d.
 2 years of social science

 - e.
-1 additional year of English, mathematics, or natural/physical science - f.
-4 additional years of English, mathematics, natural/physical science, social science, foreign language, comparative religion, or philosophy - 2.
-Complete 10 NCAA core courses, including 7 in eng., math, or natural/physical science, before your 7th semester. - 3.
-Earn at least a 2.3 GPA in your NCAA core courses. - 4.
-Earn an ACT sum score or SAT combined score that matches your core-course GPA on the Division I sliding scale.
+1 additional year of English, math or science - f.
+4 additional years of English, math, science, social science, world language or nondoctrinal religion/philosophy. - 2.
+Complete 10 of the 16 NCAA core courses, including 7 in English, math, or science, before the start of your 7th semester. - 3.
+Complete your 16 NCAA-approved core-course credits in eight academic semesters or four consecutive academic years from the start of ninth grade. - 4.
+Earn a minimum 2.3 core-course GPA. - Submit your final transcript with proof of graduation to the Eligibility Center.